SuluJulianto/password-generator/README.md

 ## C++

 ### Overview
-The C++ version adopts an object-oriented approach with the `PasswordGenerator` class.
-It uses the `<random>` header for secure randomness.
+The C++ version adopts an object-oriented approach with the `PasswordGenerator` class and utilizes the `<random>` header for secure randomness.

 ### Methods
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithSymbols():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithoutSymbols():** Creates a password without symbols.
+- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
 Examples in the main code block illustrate the simplicity and effectiveness of the C++ implementation.